m3y54m/start-avr/README.md

 - [📕 Make: AVR Programming - Elliot Williams](https://www.oreilly.com/library/view/make-avr-programming/9781449356484/)

 For this project I use Atmega328P which is a very famous and lovely microcontroller used in Arduino Uno.
-But we are not using Arduino IDE or libraries here.
-If you want to us other AVR microcontrollers, you should change the [`Makefile`](Makefile).
+Keep in mind that we are not using Arduino IDE or Arduino Core here.
+We are going to learn and practice AVR bare-metal programming.

+**If you want to use other AVR microcontrollers, you should change the [`Makefile`](Makefile)**.

-Since the free compiler for AVR microcontrollers ([AVR-GCC](https://gcc.gnu.org/wiki/avr-gcc)) is only available for Linux, Windows users can use WSL or VirtualBox to virtualize Linux.
-If you don't want to use Linux at all, you can use the [pre-built AVR-GCC toolchain for Windows and OSX presented by Microchip](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio/gcc-compilers).
+[AVR-GCC](https://gcc.gnu.org/wiki/avr-gcc) is the most popular toolchain for AVR programming.
+I recommend you to use Linux to install AVR-GCC and compile and build AVR programs.
+It is easier and you will have less problems.
+However, Windows users can use WSL or VirtualBox to virtualize Linux.
+If you don't want to use Linux at all, you can use the [pre-built AVR-GCC toolchain for Windows presented by Microchip](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio/gcc-compilers).

 - Target microcontroller: **Atmega328P**
 - Host OS: **Ubuntu 20.04 (Running on Windows WSL2)**